olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 ### Testing

 The app has unit tests and integration tests written.
-More of these need to be added and in some places that can be seen mentioend as `TODO` comments.
-The existing tests need to be triggered from maven-surefire plugin while we try to generate the final executable jar file.
+These tests need to be triggered from maven-surefire plugin.

-To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.
+To run the tests from Maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+### Executable Jar file

+In order to generate an executable Jar file for the app from Maven, go to the folder that contains the pom.xml file and execute the below command.

+`mvn package`

+### Web site

+A web site describing the project including the JavaDoc and some reports (tests, code coverage, bugs detection) can be generated.

+In order to generate the web site for the project from Maven, go to the folder that contains the pom.xml file and execute the below command.

+`mvn site`